vivid-planet/comet-docs/docs/page-tree/index.md

 id: PageTree
 ---

-In COMET DXP, the Page Tree combines multiple functionalities.
+In COMET DXP, the page tree combines multiple functionalities.
 The main task is to show and access all pages of the website.
-Furthermore, the Page Tree also reflects the URL scheme of the resulting site.
-Hence, the navigation, the sitemap, and the website's menus also use the Page Tree data.
+Furthermore, the page tree also reflects the URL scheme of the resulting site.
+Hence, the navigation, the sitemap, and the website's menus also use the page tree data.

 ## Page Tree Action